famedly/synapse-invite-checker/README.md

 ## Testing

-The tests uses twisted's testing framework trial, with the development enviroment managed by hatch.
+The tests uses twisted's testing framework trial, with the development environment managed by hatch.
 Running the tests and generating a coverage report can be done like this:

 ```console